In Fourth Of July Address, Trump Hails Military As Fighter Jets Fly Above

 President Trump hailed America's military and declared that "our nation is stronger today than it ever was before" in a Fourth of July speech with patriotic themes underscored by flyovers from fighter jets and displays of tanks near the stage at the Lincoln Memorial.

-Washington observers were watching to see if Trump would take the highly-publicized politics, but instead, the president highlighted heroic military tales and implored Americans to "stay true to our cause."
+Washington observers were watching to see if Trump would take the highly-publicized speech into politics, but instead, the president highlighted heroic military tales and implored Americans to "stay true to our cause."

 "For over 65 years, no enemy Air Force has managed to kill a single American soldier.
-Because the skies belong to the United States of America," Trump proclaimed.
+Because the skies belong to the United States of America," Trump proclaimed, speaking behind rain-spattered glass.

 Trump's "A Salute to America" program made him the first U.S. president in nearly seven decades to make a Fourth of July address at the National Mall.
 In 1951, President Harry Truman spoke on the National Mall on July 4 to mark the anniversary of the Declaration of Independence.